Enterprise-Content-Management/documentum-rest-client-ruby/README.md

 ## Requirements

 1. Ruby 2.1.5+ suggested, earlier Ruby versions such as 1.8.x, and 1.9.x are no longer supported officially.
 Version 2.1.5 is used in this demo.
-2. Rails, a full stack framework for web application development.
+2. Rails 4.2.3+ suggested, a full stack framework for web application development.
 It's required for demo.
-Version 4.2.3 is used.
 3. An instance of *Documentum REST Services 7.2* is available.